 It is better than a lot of unskilled labor jobs only because you can make more money by offering yourself unlimited hours and you do not have to take crap from bosses.

 You do not have to deny yourself a bathroom break or a rest when you need it.
 There is a tiny bit more freedom and autonomy than a regular job.

 After you have paid your own benefits, dealt with taxes, gas and all the extra car repairs you are not getting any fantastic profits.
 You are buying a little time to start over.
 That is all.

 My last app dash with Doordash

 My favorite app job was Doordash because not only do they have tipping on the app, but people use it regularly and were often generous.
 Another nice feature about the doordash app is that you can see the destination and how long each trip is going to take before saying yes to the delivery.

 Doordash is similar to Uber in that you can sign in to work any time, but they have a limit to the number of dashers who can be signed up in at any geographical location, so you are better off signing up for shifts ahead of time to make sure you get the ones you want.

 You can also cancel before the shift started without penalty.
 If you don’t sign up ahead of time for the optimal lunch and dinner shifts where the orders are often bigger and tip better, you can miss out.

 At first, I was taking just about every order that came in thinking doordash would penalize me for having a low “acceptance rate.”

 Then while waiting almost an hour for my order at a notoriously slow lunch spot, I met a guy who shared a secret.
 He was only accepting about 15 percent of the orders that came in and had been doing this for a year without getting dropped.

-After that, I let my acceptance rate drop to about 30% and stay there for the next year without a problem.
+After that, I let my acceptance rate drop to about 30% and stayed there for the next year without a problem.